paeolo/typestack/README.md

 ## I'm developing on Windows 10
 Fine,
-* Be sure to install node-gyp manually with "yarn global add node-gyp"
+* Install node-gyp with "yarn global add node-gyp"
-* Be sure to install cross-env with "yarn add --dev cross-env"
+* Install cross-env with "yarn add --dev cross-env"
-* In package.json file, prefix every "NODE_ENV=development" occurence with "cross-env "
+* In your package.json file, prefix every "NODE_ENV=development" occurence with "cross-env "

 ## Take a tour!